omnis-ci/omnis-ci.github.io/_guides/sharing-omnis-libraries-on-github.md

 GitHub will send you a verification email.
 Follow the steps in that email to complete verification.

 GitHub will ask you to customize your plan and tailor your experience, but these steps are optional.
-Complete them if you'd like, or move to the step step.
+Complete them if you'd like, or move to the next step.

 ### Install GitHub Desktop
 GitHub Desktop is a user-friendly graphical app for working with GitHub repositories.
 Download and install it from [https://desktop.github.com](https://desktop.github.com).